rompoggi/vertx.ai/README.md

 # vortx.ai

-vortx.ai is an AI-powered assistant platform designed to help you connect your cloud, get help from the internet, and complete your tasks efficiently.
+vortx.ai is an AI-powered assistant platform designed to help you in your studies by offering visuals and explaination as you need it.
 Our mission is to streamline your workflow with intelligent automation and seamless integration.
 The platform features:

 - **AI Assistant**: Interact with an intelligent assistant for learning, productivity, and automation.
 - **Media Generation**: Visualize concepts and generate images or plots in real time.
 - **Personalized Learning**: Tailor your experience by selecting subjects and topics of interest.
-- **Modern UI**: Built with React and TypeScript for a beautiful, responsive user experience.
 - **Backend**: Python Flask API for agent logic, media generation, and real-time updates.

 <div style="display: flex">